psipred/DMPfold/README.md

 ## Requirements

+You will need to have the following software installed:

-- hhsuite with database
+- HH-suite with database
+- CCMPred
+- CNS

+This repo also includes other software in binary form:

+- PSIPRED
 - PSICOV
-- freecontact
-- CCMpred
+- FreeContact

+## Installation

+...

 ## Usage